glycerine/rbook/README.md

    browsers can reload history; even after R or the browser has been restarted.

-2) Automate the startup of the Xvgb, window manager, and x11vnc server.
+2) Automate the startup of the Xvfb, the window manager, and x11vnc server.
+Mini should start them if they are not already running.

 3) authentiation: